BaseSpatialAudioEngine

 Note:

-• Call this method after joinChannel.
+• You must call this method after joinChannel1 or joinChannel.

 Parameters